Suicide Attack On Kabul Classroom Kills 20, Mostly Young Women - UrduPoint

 Suicide Attack On Kabul Classroom Kills 20, Mostly Young Women

-The bombing happened in the Dasht-e-Barchi neighbourhood of western Kabul, an area home predominantly minority Hazara community, the target of some of Afghanistan's most deadly attacks.
+The bombing happened in the Dasht-e-Barchi neighbourhood of western Kabul, a predominantly Shiite Muslim area home to the minority Hazara community, the target of some of Afghanistan's most deadly attacks.

 The bomber shot dead two security guards before entering the gender-segregated classroom, student Ali Irfani, who escaped the carnage, told AFP.